Ujjaini Mukherjee

 Ujjaini Mukherjee is an Indian singer.

 Early years

 Her first recording was for the composer Debojyoti Mishra.

 At the age of 16 she participated in the Sa Re Ga Ma Pa Challenge in 2005 and finished in the final top 10.

 Ujjaini then won Sa Re Ga Ma Pa Ek Main Aur Ek Tu, along with Aishwarya Nigam.

 Independent Singles

 Some of Ujjaini's own singles available on YouTube are "Aay Srabon" in 2013, "Saajan Gaye Pardes" in 2014, and "Nishi Raat Baanka Chand" in 2016.

-Awards And Nominations
+Awards and nominations

 She was nominated for the Mirchi Music Awards in the 'Upcoming Female singer' Category for the song "Mannu Bhaiyya Ka Karihen" from the film Tanu Weds Manu.

 She was also nominated for Filmfare Awards East for "Ami Akash khola" from the film Aborto (2014) and was the winner of the "Kalakar Awards 2015" as the "Best Female Performer".